Wild translation surfaces and infinite genus: Criterion for infinite genus

-With these left-to-right curves we can now formulate a criterion for a curve and a set of curves to be non-separating.
+By means of left-to-right curves we can now formulate a criterion for a set of curves to be nonseparating.

-\begin{lem}[Criterion for simple closed curves to be non-separating] Let $X$ be a connec\-ted surface, $n\geq 2$, and $\gamma, \gamma_1,\ldots, \gamma_n$ simple closed curves in $X$. \begin{enumerate} \item The curve $\gamma$ is non-separating if and only if it has a left-to-right curve.
+\begin{lem}[Criterion for simple closed curves to be nonseparating] Let~$X$ be a connected, orientable surface, $n\geq 1$, and $\gamma_1,\ldots, \gamma_n$ simple closed curves in $X$ that intersect pairwise in exactly one point $x\in X$.
+Then the set $\{\gamma_1,\ldots,\gamma_n\}$ is nonseparating if and only if the set has left-to-right curves.